Mayo Oldiri, Anti-poaching Operations in Cameroon

 These platforms show the uninformed people that hunters are part of the solution, not the problem.

-Mayo Oldiri runs four hunting concessions in the savannah regions of Northern Cameroon, two of which border the Boubandjida National Park.
+Mayo Oldiri runs four hunting concessions in Northern Cameroon, two of which border the Boubandjida National Park.
+The biggest threats to wildlife in the region include:

 Tackling these problems can only be carried out effectively if there is close teamwork and collaboration between the different safari operators and local wildlife authorities.